 The WE-Tech M1A1 gas powered submachine gun is the most realistic Thompson on the market to date.
 From its metal receiver to heavy recoil, the WE-Tech M1A1 provides the player with the most realistic variant of the iconic SMG to sweep the field with.

 ~7.2 lbs / 3200g

 WE-Tech / Licensed by Cybergun

 WE is one of the world's premiere Airsoft manufacturers, designing and creating some of the best Airsoft products in the world.
 Exclusively distributed by Evike.com in the USA, we offer unmatched after-sales support, full parts support, and gun servicing.

 About Cybergun / Spartan Mil/LE

 Cybergun is the world leader in designing and distributing replica dummy weapons for video game aficionados, sport or outdoor shooting, and collectors.

-"this gun is amazing played two games with it so far and with a 50 round gas mag you cant beat it.
+(Write a review) "this gun is amazing played two games with it so far and with a 50 round gas mag you cant beat it.
 This gun is very loud and has a hard kick and the op up is easily adjustable no disassembly required.
 Highly recommend this gun goes through the 50 rounds on full auto without a hicup its awesome.

 -nothing besides on of the mags i ordered broke for some reason